-We also entertained a group of scientists from the UK, Belgium, Italy and the US for drinks before going to Safa, on Edgware Road, for Turkish and Iranian food.
-I love their homemade bread: fresh dough rolled out into a big flat circle and flung onto the sides of a big tin stove beside the doorway.
-Edgware Road must be as close to home as any middle easterner could hope for: many chadors, burkas, and veils wander beneath Arabic and Halal signs, and hookahs are grouped in the corner of restaurants for an after dinner smoke of fragrant tobacco.
-The streets are full at night, just as in the Middle East after sunset.
-We walked past the Saudi Arabian Airlines office and the banks of Bahrain and Dubai.
-The area is messier than some, with papers, cigarette butts, and bottles tossed into the street as if it were the desert where all would disintegrate.
+We also entertained a group of scientists from the UK, Belgium, Italy and the US for drinks before going to nearby Safa for Turkish and Iranian food.
+I love their homemade bread: fresh dough rolled out into a big flat circle and flung onto the sides of a big tin stove.
+Edgware Road must be as close to home as any middle easterner could hope for: many chadors, burkas, and veils wander beneath Arabic and Halal signs; hookahs are grouped in corners of restaurants for after dinner smokes of fragrant tobacco.
+Streets are full after sunset, just as in the Middle East.
+We walk past a Saudi Arabian Airlines office and banks of Bahrain and Dubai.
+The area is messier than some, with papers, cigarette butts, and bottles tossed into the street as if it were the desert where all would naturally disintegrate.

-We took a taxi to the British Museum and ate a “full English” breakfast before exploring treasure-packed halls.
+The month ended with a taxi to the British Museum and a “full English” breakfast before we explored treasure-packed halls.
 I love and revere that magical place!
 There is still construction going on amid gray trailers, wooden fences, and busy workmen finishing covering the open ceiling with glass.
 I bought books on Crete, since I hope to go soon to teach, and Mike on radiocarbon dating.
-From neighbors we entertained for drinks, we learned that our roof garden is unique, since the local Council often refuses permission for them.
-Inge lectures on shipping in the City.
-She had just been involved with the Danish queen’s visit here, and stays in touch with many of her countrymen.
-After they left, since Kathy and Paul had a movie in Mayfair, Mike and I walked to Zorba’s, near Queensway, for Greek food and retsina, a great way to end a great day.
+From neighbors we'd entertained for drinks, we learned our roof garden is unique: the local Council often refuses permission.
+Inge lectures on shipping in The City.
+She'd been involved with the Danish queen’s visit here, and stays in touch.
+After Kathy and Paul left for a movie in Mayfair, Mike and I walked to Zorba’s, near Queensway, for Greek food and retsina, a great way to end a great day.